Willis Lamb: Biography

-Lamb was born in Los Angeles, California, United States and attended Los Angeles High School.
-First admitted in 1930, he received a Bachelor of Science in Chemistry from the University of California, Berkeley in 1934.
+Lamb was born in Los Angeles, California, and attended Los Angeles High School.
+First admitted in 1930, he received a Bachelor of Science in chemistry from the University of California, Berkeley in 1934.
 For theoretical work on scattering of neutrons by a crystal, guided by J. Robert Oppenheimer, he received the Ph.D. in physics in 1938.
-Because of limited computational methods available at the time, this research narrowly missed revealing the Mössbauer Effect, 19 years before its recognition by Mössbauer.
+Because of limited computational methods available at the time, this research narrowly missed revealing the Mössbauer Effect, 19 years before its recognition by Rudolf Mössbauer.
 He worked on nuclear theory, laser physics, and verifying quantum mechanics.

 Lamb was a physics professor at Stanford from 1951 to 1956.
-Lamb was the Wykeham Professor of Physics at the University of Oxford from 1956 to 1962, and also taught at Yale, Columbia and the University of Arizona.
+He was the Wykeham Professor of Physics at the University of Oxford from 1956 to 1962, and also taught at Yale, Columbia and the University of Arizona.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1963.
+In 2000, The Optical Society elected him an Honorary member.

 Lamb is remembered as a "rare theorist turned experimentalist" by D. Kaiser.